chef/automate/components/automate-chef-io/content/docs/telemetry.md

 ### Opting Out of Telemetry

-Admins can opt out of telemetry for the Automate server and all of its users, by editing an existing `configuration.toml` or create a new `.toml` file.
-Add the following to the `.toml` file:
+Admins can opt out of telemetry for the Automate server and all of its users, by editing an existing `configuration.toml` or create a new TOML file.
+Add the following to the TOML file:

 ```toml
 [license_control.v1.sys.telemetry]